May 19, 2025

 Historical Lessons: Stability, Predictability, and Trust

 If we look even further back, history teaches us that every successful system of value exchange fundamentally depends on stability and predictability.
-People and businesses need to trust the medium of exchange for trade to thrive efficiently.
-For instance, a merchant confident that an apple will cost $1 from their supplier tomorrow can comfortably sell it today for the same price (perhaps adding a small margin).
+People and businesses need to trust the medium of exchange for trade to thrive.
+For example, if a merchant expects that an apple will cost roughly the same tomorrow as today—in whatever currency they are transacting—they can price it confidently today, ensuring predictability in their margin.

 Gold Standard and Central Banks: Building Trust in Currency